oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=fullgrid,
-  caption='An example of a scenario when many items, or experiences, are added to the planning grid.'
+  caption='An example of a scenario when many items -- or experiences --
+    are added to the planning grid.'
 ) }}

 Each scenario has an editable start and end time which we